A Vermont mom called police to talk to her son about stealing. He ended up handcuffed and sedated

 He was carried out of the house unconscious on a stretcher and spent the night in the hospital, the lawsuit states.

+The teen was referred to the Burlington Community Justice Center, an alternative to criminal court, for two assault charges against the officers, which were later dismissed, and retail theft, which was resolved through the completion of a restorative justice program, according to Hillary Rich, staff attorney for the ACLU of Vermont.

-In calling the police, his mother was looking for help in getting him to do the right thing, said Pointer, the attorney.
+In calling the police, his mother was looking for help in getting him to do the right thing, said Pointer, the civil rights attorney.

 “Instead of getting that type of help, her kid was brutalized,” said Pointer.
 “Her kid was handcuffed, man-handled, a spit bag placed over his head, and administered a very powerful and deadly sedative, and now she’s left to pick up the pieces.”